7 Tips For Great Pet Boarding Business Management

 The bottom line is, no matter how much you love animals and how much of a humanitarian you are, you have to be a little bit ruthless when it comes to running a business— or else you won’t be running it for very long.
 That doesn’t mean you have to be a mercenary and charge outrageous rates, but it does mean you have to be smart about money, staffing, insurance, expenses, etc.—you have to manage your business like a business and not like a hobby.

 As a small business owner, time is money.
 You hear that a lot but do you really understand the implications?
-If you spend the majority of your time doing things that don’t actively contribute to your bottom line you may squeak by every year but you’ll never grow your business into true profitability.
+If you spend the majority of your time doing things that don’t actively contribute to your bottom line (how long does the employee schedule take you?) you may squeak by every year but you’ll never grow your business into true profitability.
 Moneymaking activities include:

 - Marketing your business

 - Mining existing clients for additional income (upselling grooming services or cross-selling complimentary products such as toys, treats, and other supplies).

 Invest in time clock software.
 Keep track of everything you do and how long it takes you to do it.
 That includes bookkeeping, meeting with clients, caring for the animals, dealing with staff issues, etc. Review your notes and see how much time you spend doing what.
 There’s a very good chance that you’ll spot huge opportunities to improve your effectiveness and efficiency.

 You may start out as a one-man (or one-woman) show, but as your business grows you’ll need to become more comfortable with depending on others.
 Whether that means hiring staff members or relying on relatives, one thing is for certain: you must delegate wisely.
 Think of it as outsourcing within your own company!